farhad-ghassemi/CustomerChurnSQLwithR/README.md

 WORKFLOW
 -------------------

 The end-to-end workflow to set up the template can be managed via a Windows PowerShell script.
-The script can be invoked remotely from the PowerShell console by running the following command from the directory where :
+The script can be invoked remotely from the PowerShell console by running the following command from the directory where the source files have been downloaded:

 	MSR-SQL-Churn.ps1